F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

         # Device Tunneling (VTEP) selfips
         #
         # This is a single entry or comma separated list of cidr (h/m) format
-        # selfip addresses, one per BIG-IP® device, to use for VTEP addresses.
+        # selfip addresses, one per BIG-IP device, to use for VTEP addresses.
         #
         # If no gre or vxlan tunneling is required, these settings should be
         # commented out or set to None.